 She was refused.
 The woman turned to the military commissar then.
 At first, he also did not want to satisfy her request.
 But finally, he yielded, and Nina Petrova got to the medical department of the 4th division of the people's militia as a nurse.

 In the medical battalion, Nina served until September 1942, when she was transferred to a training battalion to teach snipers.
 There Petrova proved to be a competent instructor.
 She was explaining to the students that a sniper is not just a well-aimed shooter.
-The sniper is a soldier of iron will, excellent health.
-This is the kind of person who fights inventively and very prudently, cunningly, and even witty.
+The sniper is a soldier of iron will, excellent health, the kind of person who fights inventively and prudently, cunningly, and even witty.
 The sniper studies the enemy's habits.
-This is perhaps the most patient person in the army.
+It is perhaps the most patient person in the army.
 For days — in mud and frost, in rain and blizzard — he hunts down the enemy and strikes him for sure.

-Early in the morning, when it was still quite dark, the soldiers helped her through their minefield.
+The soldiers helped her cross the minefield early in the morning when it was still quite dark.
 Then Petrova had to crawl, sinking deep in the snow.
 Finding a suitable spot, she set up a firing position and waited, watching the enemy trenches.
 The time was already approaching noon.
-And suddenly the red head of the German appeared over the trench for some seconds.
+And, suddenly, the German's head appeared over the entrenchment for some seconds.
 Petrova hadn't stirred.
 She thought, let him wash his face with snow and tell others that everything is alright.
 After a while, another German leaned out of the trench and began to look around.
-A shot rang out, and the enemy, dropping his head on the parapet, slid to the bottom of the trench.
+A shot rang out, and the enemy, dropping his head on the parapet, slid to the bottom of the entrenchment.
 Immediately after that, enemy mortars opened fire indiscriminately, hoping to destroy the Russian sniper.
 There was no point in crawling over to the reserve position.
 The Germans would notice and intensify the fire.
 So, Senior Sergeant Petrova squeezed deeper into the snow.
 She lay there until dark and then returned safely.
 "Everything is alright.
 I've opened my account," Nina Pavlovna answered the questions of her fellow soldiers.

-In early January 1943, Petrova received an order to return to the medical battalion, in which she still listed at that time.
+In early January 1943, Petrova received an order to return to the medical battalion, in which she was still listed at that time.
 Then she participated in the operation to break the blockade of Leningrad as a nurse.
-At the end of the same month, when the situation in this sector of the front became relatively stable, an order came from the division headquarters to send senior sergeant Petrova to the 169th Rifle Regiment for further service as a sniper instructor.
+At the end of the same month, when the situation in this front's sector became relatively stable, an order came from the division headquarters to send senior sergeant Petrova to the 169th Rifle Regiment to serve as a sniper instructor.
 Then, in March, she was transferred to the 284th Rifle Regiment to the same position.
 Shortly after she arrived at her new duty station was a meeting of the division's snipers.
 There Petrova was awarded a medal For Military Merit for her tireless work in training snipers.
 Also, in the award certificate, it was said that, being at the forefront when training snipers, she took the opportunity and destroyed two enemy soldiers.

 Soon after the snipers' meeting, Petrova was appointed as a commander of a training sniper platoon.
 Sniper training for soldiers in the platoon was not always easy.
-There were such students who, at the very first setbacks, were giving up and saying that they would never make a sniper.
+Some students were giving up at the first setbacks and saying that they would never make a sniper.
 The Senior Sergeant urged them otherwise.
 For her, there were no incapable students.
 There were only unskillful who usually got better with honest, selfless work.

 On January 14, 1944, the Red Army launched the Leningrad-Novgorod strategic offensive operation with an attack on the German Army Group North by the Soviet Leningrad, Volkhov, and part of the 2nd Baltic fronts.
-By the end of January, Soviet troops threw the enemy back from the city by 70–100 kilometers and liberated the Moscow-Leningrad Railroad.
-On January 27, these successes made it possible to declare Leningrad to have been relieved.
+Soviet troops threw the enemy back from the city by 70–100 kilometers and liberated the Moscow-Leningrad Railroad by the end of January.
+These successes made it possible to declare Leningrad to have been relieved on January 27.
 In a further offensive, Soviet troops released almost the entire Leningrad region and the western part of the Kalinin region from the enemy.
 On March 2, 1944, sniper Nina Petrova was awarded the Order of Glory 3rd class for participation in battles for the Leningrad Region liberation.

 Tartu lay ahead.
-The party organizer of the battalion gave Petrova a special assignment - to hold a conversation with the personnel about the city of Tartu, since she had often been there in her youth and was interested in its history.
+The party organizer of the battalion gave Petrova a particular assignment - to hold a conversation with the personnel about the city of Tartu since she had often been there in her youth and was interested in its history.

 Little after the capture of Tartu, Nina Petrova, sitting on the porch of the house, had a conversation with the senior lieutenant of artillery that both of them were not seriously wounded during the war, even though they were always on the front line.
 The Nazis began shelling, but the shells flew past and burst behind the house in the hollow.
 Meanwhile, a messenger came running from the battery and called the officer to the firing position.
 The artilleryman barely had time to jump off the steps when a shell exploded in his place.
 Two people died on the spot, and several soldiers were wounded.
 The senior lieutenant fell not far.
 He got hurt in both arms and legs.
 Nina Pavlovna flew into the trench, thrown by the blast wave, and was stunned.
 On the third day, she wrote home, "Now I am in the medical battalion, I've entered for the minor repairs.
 In the last battles, I got shell-shock, my left ear went deaf, and my back hurts very much ..."